heathervant/DSCI_552-heather_harjyot_taracyc_analysis/README.md

 If none of the assumptions are being violated, we will set up our hypothesis.
 <br>

-#### Testing Main Effects:
+__Testing Main Effects__:

-  __*Null Hypothesis*__: There is no difference in the mean abundance of viral DNA sequence is across biological pathways
+  *Null Hypothesis*: There is no difference in the mean abundance of viral DNA sequence is across biological pathways
-  __*Alternate Hypothesis*__: At least two of the biological pathways differ in terms of mean abundance of viral DNA sequence
+  *Alternate Hypothesis*: At least two of the biological pathways differ in terms of mean abundance of viral DNA sequence

-  __*Null Hypothesis*__: There is no difference in the mean abundance of viral DNA sequence is across ocean depths
+  *Null Hypothesis*: There is no difference in the mean abundance of viral DNA sequence is across ocean depths
-  __*Alternate Hypothesis*__: At least two ocean depth levels differ in terms of mean abundance of viral DNA sequence
+  *Alternate Hypothesis*: At least two ocean depth levels differ in terms of mean abundance of viral DNA sequence

-#### Testing Interaction Effect:
+__Testing Interaction Effect__:

-  __*Null Hypothesis*__: There is no significant interaction between biological pathways and ocean depths in terms of mean abundance of viral DNA sequence
+  *Null Hypothesis*: There is no significant interaction between biological pathways and ocean depths in terms of mean abundance of viral DNA sequence
-  __*Alternate Hypothesis*__: There is a significant interaction between biological pathways and ocean depths in terms of mean abundance of viral DNA sequence
+  *Alternate Hypothesis*: There is a significant interaction between biological pathways and ocean depths in terms of mean abundance of viral DNA sequence

 We will be checking the above three hypothesis at  5% Level of Significance.
 Further, we will compute the F-Statistic for testing each set of hypothesis.
 Based on the statistics we will then observe whether we reject the null hypothesis or we fail to reject it.